Piamias-Victor/Piamias-Victor/README.md

 ## Who I am ? 👨‍💻
 I'm Victor Piamias, **Front-End developer** working in the **crypto environment and more especially in privacy**.
-I am very curious, love to learn and discover about all kinds of technologies !
+I am very curious, I love to learn and discover new technologies !

 I'm a graduate of the **42 school in Paris**, with my teammates we completed the course in 5 months, after that we worked as freelancers for different protocols.

 Now I'm looking for a Front-End developper job in the crypto environment and if possible in relation with privacy.
-You can find all my profile on my [portfolio](https://piamias-victor-iota.vercel.app/)
+You can find all my work on my [portfolio](https://piamias-victor-iota.vercel.app/)

 ## What I am building ? 👷‍♂️